-The PS4RS primary election allows the membership at-large to vote on the top six (6) applications received to determine the three (3) candidates who will receive PS4RS endorsement.
-All members of PS4RS will be able to view the complete applications for the six (6) candidates.
+The PS4RS primary election allows the membership at-large to vote on the Top Six (6) applications received to determine the three (3) candidates who will receive PS4RS endorsement.
+All members of PS4RS will be able to view the complete applications and 4-minute video submissions for the six (6) candidates.

-The primary election will be held March 18 - March 23 at PM EST. Members will use an online voting tool to cast their vote for three candidates.
+The primary election will be held according to the dates on the published timeline.
+Members will use an online voting tool to cast their vote for three candidates.
 Only two votes will be permitted per IP address.
-PS4RS will announce the candidates after the vote was been verified on March 25, 2013.
+PS4RS will announce the candidates after the vote was been verified at the conclusion of the voting process.

 Alumni Web Pages

-PS4RS will be providing web-space for 2013 Alumni Trustee Candidates who make the official election ballot to educate all university stakeholders on individuals interested in serving on the BoT.
-Alumni BoT web-pages will be available end of March.
+PS4RS will be providing web-space for the Alumni Trustee Candidates who make the official election ballot to educate all university stakeholders on individuals interested in serving on the BoT.
+Alumni BoT web-pages will be available at the end of March.